-If you are looking for a delicious way to eat your greens, then I’ve got you covered with this vegan and dairy-free recipe.
+If you are looking for a delicious way to eat your greens, then I’ve got you covered with this enticing recipe.

 This chocolate green smoothie with frozen berries is sweet, filling, and incredibly nutritious.
 This is my favorite breakfast smoothie of all time!